maherme/beaglebone-black-examples/custom_drivers/pcd_platform_drv_dt/README.md

 };
 ```

-For diving deep in the binding process you can explore the [platform_match](https://elixir.bootlin.com/linux/latest/source/drivers/base/platform.c#L1335) function in the kernel, placed in drivers/base/platform.c file.
+For a deep diving in the binding process you can explore the [platform_match](https://elixir.bootlin.com/linux/latest/source/drivers/base/platform.c#L1335) function in the kernel, placed in drivers/base/platform.c file.

 You will need to have access to a linux kernel repository and U-Boot repository for testing this driver.
 For this example I will use this versions:
 | Software               | Version        |